oftherivier/fictional/readme.md

 - **`capitalize=true`:** whether or not the word should start with an upper case letter
-- **`unicode=true`:** whether or not the string should contain non-ascii unicode characters.
+- **`unicode=false`:** whether or not the string should contain non-ascii unicode characters.
 If `true` is given, each returned word will always contain a single unicode character.
 If `false` is given, each returned word will never contain non-ascii characters.
 If a value between `0` and `1` is given, that value will represent the probability of a returned value containing a single unicode character.